FORESTS IN THE WESTERN U.S.

 Research shows red tree voles find a home in young, managed forests

 Red tree voles are small rodents that spend most of their lives in the canopy of Douglas-fir trees and were until recently considered for listing under the Endangered Species Act.
 Although most monitoring efforts have found that red tree voles are associated with forests that have complex tree crowns, a characteristic often found in old growth, our recent research indicates that intensively managed forests as young as 25 years old support occupancy of this species.
-Our continued research on this species is examining whether young forests serve as long-term habitat that supports reproduction and survival of red tree voles.
+Our continued research is examining whether young forests can serve as long-term habitat that supports the reproduction and survival of red tree voles.

 Evaluating the impact of intensive forest management on multiple species groups

-The Intensive Forest Management study examined the responses of multiple species groups, including birds, moths and plants, to a variety of herbicide application treatments.
+The Intensive Forest Management study examined the responses of multiple species groups, including birds, ungulates, moths and plants, to a variety of herbicide application treatments.
 Since 2011, we have worked with partners at Oregon State University, Oregon Department of Forestry and other private landowners and found that even with higher levels of vegetation control, reduction of biological diversity either did not occur or was minor and short-lived when it occurred.